State University of New York at Oneonta: Clubs and organizations

 SUNY Oneonta offers students over 150 clubs and organizations that supports a wide variety of interests.

 WIRE TV

 WIRE TV (Campus Channel 73, Time Warner Channel 23) is SUNY Oneonta's student-run television station.
 The station produces over 4 hours of original programming each week, in addition to Live Sporting events.

 WONY

 WONY 90.9 FM is SUNY Oneonta's student-run radio station.
 It was founded in 1962 and broadcasts both online and through physical radio, and is active 24/7.

 Athletics

 The Oneonta Red Dragons athletics program represent SUNY Oneonta, State University of New York.
 The school's team currently competes at the Division III level in the State University of New York Athletic Conference, and has been since the conference's inception in 1958.
 Oneonta's athletic teams also compete in the Eastern College Athletic Conference.

+Facilities

 The school facilities include Dewar Arena in the Alumni Field House, All College Field, Chase Athletic Building, and Red Dragon Soccer, Baseball and Softball fields.